Frequently Asked Questions

 What if I go out to eat?

 Order only a small amount of food, such as an appetizer.
 Eat slowly.
 Finish at the same time as your table companions.
-You might want to let your host or hostess know in advance that you cannot eat very much.

 What about alcohol?